 Candidates appearing in CLAT 2023 should note the following points.

 Avoid studying in the last hour - Candidates should avoid studying anything new on exam day.
 It may create confusion or increase nervousness.

-Time management - The test paper of CLAT 2023 will be very lengthy.
+Time management - The test paper for CLAT 2023 will be very lengthy.
 Around 28-30 comprehension passages will be given.
 Therefore, time management is the key to success.
 In previous years, many students could not complete the CLAT question paper due to want of time, even when they knew the answers.

 Solve enough CLAT mock tests before during the last few days.
 It will help the candidates become exam ready.